Leolife/Multiple-Types-of-Bank-Accounts/README.md

 # Multiple-Types-of-Bank-Accounts
 A C++ project that includes different types of bank account classes to be accessed and used.

-This is a project that I have built and that I update from time to time as I learn new concepts.
 This project initially prompts the user to select a type of bank account to use from a menu.
 Inheritance is used throughout this project, where the main base classes include a basic bank account class and a checking account class.
 The types of bank accounts offered to the